 But with a POA, you get to choose someone whom you can trust so that no one exploits you when you’re at a vulnerable phase.
 Your attorney will act on your behalf, protecting you from potential exploitation and making sure your wishes are acknowledged.

-4. Personalisation and Control
+4. Flexibility and Personalisation:

 A POA is a flexible document.
 You may modify it depending on your needs and preferences.
 This means you have complete control over the power you grant to your attorney.
 It’s not necessary to give them control over everything.
 It’s up to you to decide what they can and cannot do.